 - LCD Connection: The

-.
+LiquidCrystallibrary initializes an LCD object connected to digital pins2-12.
 Each pin serves a specific purpose, such as data or control signals. - LED Pin: Connected to pin

-for visual alerts when parking spaces are full. - Sensors: Connected to pins
+13for visual alerts when parking spaces are full. - Sensors: Connected to pins

 Understanding the Code